Updated 03 December 2020

-One of the biggest advantages of a pension is the tax relief on the money you pay in.
-This provides an instant boost to your pension savings and helps the fund to grow faster than other kinds of investment.
+One of the biggest advantages of pension saving is that you can pay into a pension to reduce tax.
+All the money you pay into a pension qualifies for tax relief, which provides an instant boost to your savings and helps the fund to grow faster than other kinds of investment.

 To encourage saving for retirement, the government pays tax relief on pension contributions.
 This means that your pension provider can claim tax back from HMRC and add that amount to each contribution you make.
 From your point of view, it’s like receiving a bonus on everything you save.

-If you’re not currently working, or earning below £3,600, you can still contribute to a pension and get tax relief.
+If you’re not currently working, or earning below £3,600, you can still contribute to a pension and get tax relief (such as by transferring savings, or having your partner contribute on your behalf).
 However, you’ll only receive tax relief on contributions up to £3,600.
 You can pay in more if you wish, but this additional amount will not receive tax relief.

 Whatever your situation, talk to a financial adviser to make sure you’re benefitting as much as possible from pension tax relief.